Boundary Fatigue: Systems Physiology of Overfunctioning

 - difficulty resting without anxiety

-- emotional exhaustion from over-explaining your needs
+- emotional exhaustion from over-explaining needs

 These patterns are not character flaws.
 They are often adaptive responses emerging from prolonged sympathetic activation and cumulative recovery depletion, not personal failure.